microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

     **For ALL OTHER BRANCHES:**

-    **Note** It is no longer necessary to clone the Windows-Driver-Developer-Supplemental-Tools repo
+    **Note:** It is no longer necessary to clone the Windows-Driver-Developer-Supplemental-Tools repo to use the queries for certification.

 	Download the latest version of the microsoft/windows-drivers pack:
     ```